The following recipe and photography was provided courtesy of Allianna Moximchalk from Allianna’s Kitchen.

 Are There Any Substitutions I Can Use?

-While Heinen’s coconut milk is Club Fx-approved and my go-to milk alternative, if you do not have it on-hand, simply use regular milk.
+While Heinen’s coconut milk is Club Fx-approved, if you do not have it on-hand, simply use regular milk.

 - Cook time: